 Impulse is simply a measure of the force applied for a specific time.
 Impulse = force x time and has units Ns (Newton seconds).
-Impulse is important in sport because many techniques, particularly throwing activities require the performer to apply as large a force possible for as long as possible.
-The area of a force time graph gives the impulse.
+It is an important concept in sport because many techniques, particularly throwing activities, require the performer to apply as large a force possible for as long as possible.
+The area of a force-time graph gives the impulse.

-For example when hitting golf ball the player needs to strike the ball as hard as possible (applying a large force) as the ball will fly off in a very short time anyway.
-The golfer cannot really control how long the force is applied to the ball but they can increase the magnitude of size of the force.
+For example, when hitting a golf ball the player needs to strike the ball as hard as possible (applying a large force) as the ball will fly off in a very short time.
+The golfer cannot really control how long the force is applied to the ball but they can increase the magnitude of the force.

-There are two ways they can increase impluse.
-One is applying a greater force so moving the arm faster which is likely to involve becoming stronger.
-The other way is to adjust technique so the force is applied over a longer time (or distance).
-So beginning the throw with the arm fully back and releasing as far forwards with a final flick of the fingers.
-However, be careful, there is little point increasing the the time the force is applied to the ball if the arm is moving slower (i.e. the forces are decreased).
+Let’s look at the example of a cricketer throwing a ball.
+There are two ways they can increase the impulse.
+One is applying a greater force (e.g. moving the arm faster) which is likely to involve becoming stronger.
+The other way is to adjust the technique so the force is applied over a longer time.
+So for our cricketer, beginning the throw with the arm fully back and releasing as far forwards with a final flick of the fingers).
+However, be careful, there is little point increasing the time the force is applied to the ball if the arm is moving slower (i.e. the applied force is decreased).

-- The cricketer applies a force of 20N to a ball for a 0.5 seconds.
+The cricketer applies a force of 20N to a ball for 0.5 seconds.
 What is the impulse?